suoglu/Sequential-CRC-Generator/README.md

 ## Simulation

 Both modules are simulated with their default values, which corresponds to CRC-16 CCITT-FALSE.
+Additionally, configurations for CRC-32 POSIX is simulated.
+All results are verified via [crccalc.com](https://crccalc.com/).

 ## Test